erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 # Compare iterative and recursive functions ------------------------------------
 # n! = 1 * 2 * ... * (n-1) * n

-# The only downside to a recursive function is that it also contains an
+# The downside to an iterative function is that it relies on constantly changing
-# additional parameter i.
+# the program state and requires an additional parameter i.
 factorial_iterative <- function(n){
   result = 1
   for(i in 1:n) {